christinazavou/O-CNN/tensorflow/allq.md

 d  7  xyz  (1, 23600)
 ```

-can i get "shuffle key" from octree_property?
+Q6.
+I'm confused with the use of 'points' vs 'octree'.
+In the classification code, using 'octree' calls the DatasetFactory that reads from octree tfrecords, and using 'points' calls the DatasetFactory that reads from point tfrecords , transforms them and merges them to octrees.
+So is 'merge octree' a function that can run either on ".octree" or on ".points" and generate either merged ".octrees" or merged ".points"?
+Both formats are in bytes and i can't see their difference and i see that is possible to call
+ the octree_property function on either data loaded from ".points" file or ".octree" files...

+Q7. is the "shuffle key" the "index" or "xyz" of octree_property ?
-is "label" in "octree_property" giving the "which indicates that it is the p-th non-empty octant in the sorted octant list of the l-th depth." ?
+Q8. is "label" in "octree_property" giving the "which indicates that it is the p-th non-empty octant in the sorted octant list of the l-th depth." ?
-can i get "input signal" from octree_property? is it the "xyz" property or the "feature" property ?
-can i get "cnn features" from octree_property? if i apply a convolution and call again octree_property with this i will get a new result in each training step?
+Q9. is the "input signal" the "xyz" property or the "feature" property ? can i get "cnn features" from octree_property? if i apply a convolution and call again octree_property with this i will get a new result in each training step?

-displace = translate the location of the object ? that's why in input/output of decoder we have different locations ?

 the octree2mesh ... if i have a predicted octree from OCNN i will see equal size patches and if i predicted octree from AOCNN i will see different-size patches?!

-what is the 4-dim input signal ? why autoencoder with points wants channel 4 and with octrees wants channel 3 ?

 the autoencoder results are both input and output saved as ".octree" even if we use resnet or ocnn ... why/how

-However, I'm not sure I understand the difference of the code using 'points' and using 'octree'.
-In the classification code, using 'octree' calls the DatasetFactory that reads from octree tfrecords, and using 'points' calls the DatasetFactory that reads from point tfrecords , transforms them and merges them to octrees.
-So is 'merge octree' a function that can be run either on ".octree" or on ".points" and it generates either merged ".octrees" or merged ".points"?
-Because both formats are in bytes and i can't see their difference; Also, can I call "octree_property" function both on data loaded from ".points" file or ".octree" file but with different arguments?
-Which arguments can be used for each one?
+why input of ocnn vs resnet are slightly different?